levon-dalakyan/composity/docs/fp-containers.md

   error => console.log(`Error: ${error}`),
   value => console.log(`Result: ${value}`)
 );
 printResult(Either.Right(42)); // Output: Result: 42
 printResult(Either.Left('Something went wrong')); // Output: Error: Something went wrong
 ```

 The `Either` monad is particularly useful for handling errors and representing computations that might fail.
 It allows you to chain operations and handle both success and failure cases in a functional and composable way.

+## IO

+The `IO` monad represents a computation that will perform I/O operations.
+It's used to encapsulate and compose operations with side effects.